-- Large or Jumbo Marshmallows
+- Jumbo Marshmallows

 - Wax Paper

-3. Using a spoon, pour the chocolate over the marshmallows and coat evenly.
-Using a second, larger bowl, bang the marshallow pop against the side to remove excess chocolate.
+3. Using a spoon, spoon the chocolate over the marshmallows and coat evenly (don’t try and dip them).
+Using a second, larger bowl, bang the marshmallow pop against the side to remove excess chocolate.
 Allow the pop to cool on the wax paper.

-If decorating with candies, place the candies on the chocolate pops before they cool and harden.
+4. If decorating with candies, place the candies on the chocolate pops before they cool and harden.
 If using decorating chocolate, wait until they harden.